Transductive Zero-Shot Hashing for Multilabel Image Retrieval

-Figure~\ref{fig:examples} shows the top 20 retrieved results of the proposed method and four comparison methods according to the ascending Hamming ranking.
-The query image contains three semantic labels, \textit{i.e.}, building, sky and water, with the main content of a building.
-We mark the mismatched image with the red box according to human perception.
-The retrieval results of T-MLZSH are better in visual plausibility while focusing on the main object of the query image, while other compared methods may return some mismatched results like the forest, or return some images related to the less important part of query image with higher ranking orders.
+Figure~\ref{fig:examples} shows some retrieval samples of some typical hashing methods according to the ascending Hamming ranking.
+The query image contains three semantic labels, \textit{i.e.}, building, sky, and water, with the main content of a building.
+We mark the mismatched image with the red box from the perspective of human vision.
+The retrieval results of T-MLZSH are better visual plausible while focusing on the main object of the query image, while other compared methods may return some mismatched results like the forest, or return some images related to the less important part of the query image with higher ranking orders.